amir734jj/LocalDate/README.md

 Date only library, similar to C# native `DateTime` but only `Date` with no time.
 This library uses [Julian Day number](https://en.wikipedia.org/wiki/Julian_day) for date calculations.
 This library is intended to be simple to use solution to lack of Date only type in  C#.

 One of the reasons I wrote this library is because there is really one major Date only library out there and that is [NodaTime's library `LocalDate` type](https://nodatime.org/2.2.x/api/NodaTime.LocalDate.html) but I found it very difficult to use for basic Date representations.
-I am aware of the similarity of this library with NodaTime's `LocalDate` type.
+I am aware of the name similarity of this library with NodaTime's `LocalDate` type.
 But this library is very basic compared to capabilities of NodaTime.

 [Nuget download](https://www.nuget.org/packages/LocalDate/1.0.0)